 This is a surprising link, as narcissism tends to be associated with selfishness and entitlement.
 By contrast, “good citizenship” generally means doing things that benefit others, even when doing so is costly.

 The researchers are not exactly sure why narcissism turns out to be correlated with good citizenship behaviors.
 They suspect it has something to do with desiring praise and admiration from others, in this case from fellow citizens.
+For example, research has shown narcissists enjoy drinking wine mainly because doing so casts them in a positive light.
 They also propose that social media may play a role.
 For example, “voting selfies” and hashtags like #ivoted form new ways for narcissistic people to get attention and praise.

 “Regardless of the precise motivation” the researchers write, “the findings demonstrate that these darker personality traits, specifically narcissism, are not entirely problematic when it comes to political behavior or our normative expectations regarding good citizenship and civic duty.”